cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 One problem you encounter when writing Dockerfiles for a monolithic codebase is the size of the Docker images resulting from it.
-Each image contains the entire source and build trees, including a heap of unrelated build artifacts, as well as the complete build toolchain.
+Each image contains the entire source and build trees, including a heap of intermediate and unrelated build artifacts, as well as the complete build toolchain.
 You can verify this for the example codebase:

 ```sh
 $ docker image ls --format="table {{.Repository}}\t{{.Size}}"